 Lacy Johnson is a partner at Taft Stettinius & Hollister LLP in Indianapolis.
 He is a partner in Taft’s public affairs strategies group and partner-in-charge of the firm’s Washington, D.C. office.
 His primary areas of practice focus on public affairs services and government relations.

-Johnson is also a member of the Lawyers Council of the Indianapolis Civil Liberties Union, the International Association of Chiefs of Police, the Dean’s Advisory Council of the Krannert School of Management at Purdue University, Omega Psi Phi Fraternity, and Sigma Pi Phi Fraternity.
+Johnson served on the board of directors for the Indianapolis Airport Authority from 2000-2012 and was its president from 2000-2008.
+He is a member of the Indiana University Foundation, Eskenazi Health board, Congressional Black Caucus Political Education and Leadership Institute, Skyline Club, Indianapolis Downtown, Inc., Oaks Academy, American Pianists Association, American Red Cross national diversity advisory council, the United States Democratic Black Caucus PAC board, Madam Walker Legacy Center, IndyGo board, chair of the Mays Council of Advisors, and Congressional Black Caucus Policy Institute.
+He is the Seventh District representative of the Indiana Democratic Party and a Democratic National Committee at-large member.
+Johnson is also a member of the Lawyers Council of the Indianapolis Civil Liberties Union, International Association of Chiefs of Police, Dean’s Advisory Council of the Krannert School of Management at Purdue University, Omega Psi Phi Fraternity, and Sigma Pi Phi Fraternity.
 He is also a Grand Inspector General 33° of Constantine #25, Scottish Rite of PHA.
-He is a Sagamore of the Wabash and has been named in Who’s Who in Black Indianapolis and Indiana Super Lawyers.
+Johnson is a Sagamore of the Wabash recipient, and he has been named in Who’s Who in Black Indianapolis and Indiana Super Lawyers.